learlab/itell/apps/demo/content/textbook/17-putting-ethics-into-practice.md

     correct: true
   - answer: "d.\tThe research community unethically suppressed research linking vaccines and autism in the 1990s"
     correct: false
-- !Structured
-  question: "2.\tWhich of the following best describes the standards we use to consider risk of harm in evaluating research ethics?"
+- question: "2.\tWhich of the following best describes the standards we use to consider risk of harm in evaluating research ethics?"
   answers:
   - answer: "a.\tAny study that involves risk of harm is unethical and cannot be conducted"
     correct: false